 But that can mean something negative as well.
 You can spread your message to the wrong audience.
 In this case, you need to change the message or change the social media channel.
 Maybe there’s no one interested in what you’re offering on Twitter and your target customers hang out on Instagram instead?

-I will argue that engagement is one of the most important metrics when it comes to social media analytics.
+I will argue that engagement is one of the most important metrics when it comes to Twitter analytics.

 Engagement rates tell you how many users interact with your content.
-If your posts are interesting, attractive, and relevant, your audience will appreciate it and interact with your content.
+If your posts are interesting, attractive, and relevant, your audience will appreciate it and interact with them.

 Influencer marketing is an amazingly effective way of promoting your business.
 Customers tend to trust influencers’ messages much more than traditional advertising.